-- 1. The dean may decide to limit the period of validity of an examination and granted exemption, if knowledge, understanding and skills are evidently becoming obsolete. - 2.
-In the programme-specific section (Part B) the period of validity of an examination and granted exemption is laid down. - 3.
-Contrary to the rule referred to in paragraph 1, the Examinations Board may extend the limited validity of an examination or exemption, if a student submits a substantiated request to this end. - 4.
-The period of validity of an interim examination is limited to the academic year in which it is taken, or until the conclusion of the component, unless stated otherwise in section B.
+- 1. The dean may decide to limit the period of validity of the result of an examination and granted exemption, if knowledge, understanding and skills are evidently becoming obsolete. - 2.
+In the programme-specific section (Part B) the period of validity of the result of an examination and granted exemption is laid down. - 3.
+Contrary to the rule referred to in paragraph 1, the Examinations Board may extend the limited validity of the result of an examination or exemption, if a student submits a substantiated request to this end. - 4.
+The period of validity of the result of an interim examination is limited to the academic year in which it is taken, or until the conclusion of the component, unless stated otherwise in section B.